hongyu-chen-repos/spice-tender/README.md

 ## ⚠️ Good to know

 - Grams are exact.
 Spoon and piece amounts are estimates.
-- Substitute suggestions are a starting point — taste as you go.
+- Substitute suggestions are a starting point, taste as you go.
-- Southeast Asian dishes are thin, since that cuisine leans on wet pastes rather than dry spice blends.
 - The interface and all names are English + Chinese.
 Cooking notes are English only.

 ## 📄 License